obah2008/resume/README.md

 ---

 ## 📝 Summary
 Hello there, I'm Obah Emmanuel, an aspiring **Cloud Security Engineer** with hands-on experience in **networking, cybersecurity, and cloud computing**.
-Currently a student at the **University of Ibadan**, I'm als currently studying for the **AWS Cloud Practitioner and COMPTIA security +** certifications and passively for the CCNA.
+Currently a student at the **University of Ibadan**, I'm also currently studying for the **AWS Cloud Practitioner and COMPTIA security +** certifications and passively for the CCNA.
 Skilled in **SIEM, Subnetting, threat detection, File integrity and monitoring, and cloud security**.
 Passionate about securing cloud environments and detecting threats in enterprise systems.

 ---